-I want to welcome you to the Department of Communication and Performance.
+Welcome to the Department of Communication and Performance.
 We are a vibrant community of students, staff, and faculty who explore and celebrate the understanding, art, and skill of human communication.
 We engage both study and practice.
 We examine texts, messages, and images from contemporary and historical perspectives.
-And we employ approaches that artistic, rhetorical, ethnographic, and/or social scientific.
+And we employ approaches that are artistic, rhetorical, ethnographic, and/or social scientific.
 Our students and graduates perform for and speak to publics; collect, study, and craft stories; develop and strengthen leadership skills; help people connect across diverse populations; and foster social responsibility and civil dialogue.
-If professional development in any of these ways interest you, I recommend taking a good look at our undergraduate and graduate programs.
+If professional development in any of these ways interests you, I recommend taking a good look at our undergraduate and graduate programs.

 If you have any questions, need more information, or would like to join our department, please contact us.